nbondarczuk/oppapi/README.md

 ### Authentication and security

-It is base on X-API-KEY.
-A temporary random key is stored in the config.yaml and the same one is used in the run scripts.
+It is based on X-API-KEY.
+A temporary random key is stored in the config.yaml file and the same one is used in the run scripts.
 A better solution shall be provided, JWT, Oauth, etc.
-This will cause maintnance of more complex data model and as such it is out of scope right wow.
+This will cause maintnance of a more complex data model and as such it is out of scope right wow.

 ### Audit trail

-It is implemented withe on nscreen logging on INFO and/or DEBUG levels.
+It is implemented as on screen logging on INFO and/or DEBUG levels.